AmirrezaFarnamTaheri/StreamlineVPN/README.md

 **Custom Output Dir / Test Timeout / Disable Features**

 > Tailor where files are saved, how long connection tests run and whether optional steps run at all.
 These switches allow the script to fit many different environments, from low-power devices to cloud servers.

+**Max Ping Filter**

+> With `--max-ping` you can drop any server that responds slower than a certain number of milliseconds.
+Perfect for gaming or streaming when only low latency will do.

+**Concurrent Limit / Retries**

+> The `--concurrent-limit` and `--max-retries` options control how many requests run in parallel and how many times each download is retried.
+Lower the numbers on unstable networks to avoid crashes.

+**Logging to File**

+> Use `--log-file myrun.log` to save all console output to a file for later review.
+Helpful when running the script unattended on a server.

 ## 📖 Table of Contents